achoudh6/achoudh6.github.io/index.md

 • Failure Analysis and Lean Six Sigma (DFMEA, RCA, 5Why, Ishikawa)<br/>

 <h4>Updates and Catching up! </h4>
+• Dec 2020: Moving month!
+Our lab, my workplace is moving to a new facility on NC State campus. <a href="">Find more here</a>
+• Oct 2020:
 • Sep 2020: Our work on the chapter titled 'Additive Manufacturing of Copper and Cu alloys' gets published in the ASM Handbook, Volume 24: Additive Manufacturing Processes!
-Yay! <i>Small win but means a lot at this point</i><br/>
+Yay! <i>Small win but means a lot this year</i><br/>
 • May 2020: So Covid happened!
 And now Airbus is discontinuing its <ahref="https://www.airbus.com/careers/students-graduates/international-graduate-programme.html">2020 International Graduate Programame (IGP)</a> right before my final interwiew at Toulouse, France :/<br/>
 • Dec 2019: My OPT <a href="https://www.uscis.gov/greencard/employment-authorization-document">EAD</a> finally arrived after >10 months of exasperating setbacks!
 Wow!<br/>